Click here to register your child for camp!

 A Note to Parents

 We pride ourselves in offering safe and fun facilities for all our camp programs.
-Birchwood Camp is accredited by the American Camp Association, which means we follow several hundred best practices for camping programs, and we have been trusted by parents like you since 1961.
-We hold to standards that cover issues like properscreening and training of camp staff, preparing meals in a sanitary way, having a health care manager on duty at all times, sleeping in safe accommodations, and ensuring waterfront safety with certified lifeguards and appropriate supervision.
+Birchwood Camp is accredited by the American Camp Association, which means we follow several hundred best practices for camping programs, and we have been trusted by parents like you since 1961 (read about our history here).
+We hold to standards that cover issues like proper staff and volunteer screening and adequate training of camp staff, preparing meals in a sanitary way, having a health care manager on duty at all times, sleeping in safe accommodations, and ensuring waterfront safety with certified lifeguards and appropriate supervision.

 -The Birchwood Camp Staff